What causes excessive stomach acid and how to get rid of it

 Indigestion or hunger

-Bloating, belching, and flatulence are common in people who are experiencing mild symptoms of excess stomach acid.
+Bloating, belching, and flatulence are common in people experiencing mild symptoms of excess stomach acid.
 However, these signs can occur just prior to acid reflux.
 Because stomach acid is actually corrosive, it is important to treat this symptom so that it does not damage the esophagus.

 If you are suffering and are trying to figure out how to reduce excess stomach acid, you will likely have luck with one of the following approaches.
 Some people do take antacids to help fight the symptoms, but it is important to know that chronic antacid use can cause side effects.